civican/legisinfo/42-1/bills/C-64/bill_text.md

 Sections 15 to 19 do not apply in respect of a wreck to which Part 1 of the `Wrecked, Abandoned or Hazardous Vessels Act` applies.

-> **Explanatory Note**:
-> New.

 ### Section 138

 Section 20 of the Act is repealed.

-> **Explanatory Note**:
-> Existing text of section 20:
-> *Existing Text*:
-> > If any vessel or thing is wrecked, sunk, partially sunk, lying ashore, grounded or abandoned in any navigable water — other than in any minor water — that is listed in the schedule, the Minister may, under the restrictions that he or she considers appropriate, authorize any person to take possession of and remove the vessel, part of the vessel or thing for that person's own benefit, on that person's giving to the registered owner or other owner of the vessel or to the owner of the thing, if known, one month's notice or, if the registered owner or other owner of the vessel or owner of the thing is not known, public notice for the same period in a publication specified by the Minister.

 ### Section 139